nguyengg/go-scale-in-protection/README.md

 		IdleAtLeast: 15 * time.Minute,
 	}

+	// always starts the monitor's main loop in a goroutine first because it doesn't return until context is cancelled
+	// or it encounters an error. the loop must be started first so that SignalActive and SignalIdle aren't blocked. go func() {
+		if err := s.StartMonitoring(ctx); err != nil {
+			log.Fatal(err)
+		}
+	}()

-	// start the workers first. the monitor doesn't need to know beforehand how many workers are there but you should
+	// start the workers afterwards. the monitor doesn't need to know beforehand how many workers are there but you
-	// signal active at least once because the monitor starts out assuming all workers are idle. workerCount := 5
+	// should signal active at least once because the monitor starts out assuming all workers are idle. workerCount := 5
 	var wg sync.WaitGroup
 	for i := range workerCount {